From Bolivia to Outer Space: Little-known Coffee Traditions

 International Space Station – ISSpresso

 Astronauts make many sacrifices to live and do research in outer space.
 The International Space Station or ISS was launched in 1998 and two years later it became a fully functioning laboratory.
 It also serves as a home-away-from-home for astronauts from the United States, Russia, Japan, and Canada among other countries.
 The ISS’s crewmembers live in outer space for about six months at a time and everyday they miss the flavorful foods of earth, including coffee.
 They only have instant coffee and they can drink it black or with a standardized amount of powdered creamer and sugar.
+In 2013, three engineering students from Rice University in Houston, Texas decided to change this scenario and brighten up the astronauts’ lives.
+They worked with NASA to develop separate packages of sugar and creamer which will allow astronauts to individualize their coffee.
+Lavazza, an Italian coffee company, took things one step further.
+They joined forces with an engineering company named Argotec and made an espresso machine that works in a zero gravity environment.
+The astronauts lovingly call the machine and the espresso it produces “ISSpresso”.

 Thomas Stearns Eliot, Britain’s Nobel-prize-winning poet said, “I have measured out my life with coffee spoons.”
 He is not alone.
 Thousands of people around the world and even in outer space join him in a lifelong relationship with coffee.